Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 **What did they do?**

-HUGH: *"They… this isn’t the face I was born with.
+HUGH: *"They... this isn’t the face I was born with.
 I was always kinda an average-looking guy, but Six and his lackeys surgically altered me.
-They got rid of all my distinguishing features… It took me a long time to get used to seeing a different face in the mirror.
+They got rid of all my distinguishing features...
+It took me a long time to get used to seeing a different face in the mirror.
 They did that to a few guys, actually.
 There were three or four of us, and you coulda sworn we were twins.
 Triplets.
 Whatever.
 I’m the only one left."*

 He sighs, shivers and nervously lights a cigarette.